devndesk/devndesk/README.md

 <br>

 #### **Bad News:**
-> No matter how hard you try to protect yourself, one day, you will fail.
+> You can’t avoid the fall; one day, things will go wrong.

 ####  **Good News:**
-> When you fail, each passing day,
+> Every fall is a forced upgrade,
-> it opens you up to new possibilities, often helping you emerge as the best version of you.
+> stripping away the old to make room for the best version of you.